bhaskar-kamble/build-ml-pipeline-for-short-term-rental-prices/README.md

 # Important Links Related to the Submission

-* The wandb link to the project is here: [https://wandb.ai/kbhaskar-between-jobs/nyc_airbnb](https://wandb.ai/kbhaskar-between-jobs/nyc_airbnb) .
+* The wandb link to the project is here: [https://wandb.ai/kbhaskar-between-jobs/nyc_airbnb](https://wandb.ai/kbhaskar-between-jobs/nyc_airbnb).

+* The link to the github repo (this repo) is here: [https://github.com/bhaskar-kamble/build-ml-pipeline-for-short-term-rental-prices](https://github.com/bhaskar-kamble/build-ml-pipeline-for-short-term-rental-prices).

 * The pipeline is released here: [https://github.com/bhaskar-kamble/build-ml-pipeline-for-short-term-rental-prices/releases/tag/1.0.1](https://github.com/bhaskar-kamble/build-ml-pipeline-for-short-term-rental-prices/releases/tag/1.0.1).